Mark Sampson: England women boss to 'improve communication style'

 England women boss Mark Sampson says he is "looking to improve" his "general communication style" after being cleared of racial abuse.

-Sampson was cleared of wrongdoing after striker Eniola Aluko made a complaint to the Football Association (FA) about "bullying and harassment".
+Sampson was absolved of wrongdoing after striker Eniola Aluko made a complaint to the Football Association (FA) about "bullying and harassment".

-She included a claim Sampson said a player must have been arrested several times because she was of mixed race.
+She claimed Sampson said an unnamed player would have been arrested several times because she was of mixed race.

 But the FA said an independent report found no evidence to support that.

-On Thursday, the governing body published a summary of the report's findings, in the form of a letter to Chelsea player Aluko, written by the barrister who conducted the review.
+On Thursday, the governing body published a summary of the report's findings - in the form of a letter to Chelsea player Aluko - written by the barrister who conducted the review.

 Katharine Newton wrote that she was "sure", having seen video evidence of the team meeting at which Aluko claimed the alleged racial abuse took place, that "at no point on that video is the alleged comment made".